Slack to Microsoft Teams Migration Checklist for IT Admins

 Migrating from Slack to Teams means migrating workspaces, channels (public and private), direct messages, and users.

-One of the first steps to consider before migrating data from Slack to Teams is to determine how much data your Slack business holds and which data is important for your business to migrate.
+To migrate your Slack data to Teams, you must determine how much data your business holds and which data you require for the migration.
 A proper plan on which data to be moved can minimize a lot of your migration efforts, time, and cost.

 2. Migrate Only Required Users